FREQUENTLY ASKED QUESTIONS

 - what are the narrative and budget requirements?

-Once you have found a funder you'd like to approach, set up a meeting to determine how we can best assist you.
+Once you have found a funder you'd like to approach, set up a meeting with the Office of Grants and Programs to determine how we can best assist you.

 How can I locate potential grantmakers?